 The Externship Program permits qualified law students to be placed in judicial chambers, government, and nonprofit law departments for academic credit.
-Third year law students are eligible for any of these placements, and 2nd term second year students are eligible for judicial placements.
+Third year law students are eligible for any of these placements, and second year students are eligible for judicial placements.
 If you participate in this program, you will benefit from excellent work by our students, and in addition, you will get a great deal of professional satisfaction in contributing to the development of the lawyering skills and values of these students.
 These are the general parameters of the program:

 Educational goals of the Externship Program and the individual learning goals of students: Externship provides significant opportunities for students to learn professional skills and values, gain insight into their individual development as attorneys, learn to take responsibility for continued professional education, and provide assistance to offices and organizations serving the community.
 Students will be required to set personal learning goals.
 Our students are expected to think critically about the law, the legal system, and themselves as developing lawyers; we ask that supervising attorneys and judges encourage them and join them in this process.